arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ap/content.md

 ![Naming the new tab arduino_secrets.h in the IDE](assets/por_ard_ap_new_tab_name.png?sanitize=true)

 Once you’ve created the new tab, you will see an empty page in the IDE.
-Define two constants `SECRET_SSID`  and `SECRET_PASS` that will hold the name of the WiFi network and the corresponding password.
+Define two constants `SECRET_SSID`  and `SECRET_PASS` that will hold the name of the Wi-Fi network and the corresponding password.
 Add the following lines to your **arduino_secrets.h** file:

 ```cpp
 # define SECRET_SSID "PortentaAccessPoint"